European shares decline as airline stocks slump

 While the STOXX 600 is up around 10 percent from a low point reached in late June after markets slumped in the immediate aftermath of Britain's shock vote to leave the European Union, the index remains down 7 percent since the start of 2016.

 "I'd find it hard to justify buying the markets at these current levels," said Richard Griffiths, associate director at Berkeley Futures.
-(Editing by Larry Kiong)
+(Editing by Catherine Evans)

+* Gray television inc-Dish Network decided to stop carrying all television stations owned and/or operated by gray television at 7:00 pm eastern on tuesday

+* Servotronics Inc announces appointment of Lisa Bencel as chief financial officer Source text for Eikon: Further company coverage: